michaelcaterisano/restaurant-vendor-orders/README.md

 <title>%REACT_APP_WEBSITE_NAME%</title>
 ```

-Note that the caveats from the above section apply:
+Product that the caveats from the above section apply:

 - Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
 - The environment variables are injected at build time.
 If you need to inject them at runtime, [follow this approach instead](#generating-dynamic-meta-tags-on-the-server).